 All cars in Germany must have third-party liability coverage insurance to be registered in the local motor vehicle registry, even rentals.
 You must always carry proof of your liability insurance in your vehicle with you at all times.

 The only other type of insurance that is legally required if you own a car is Personal Accident Insurance (PIA).
 PIA insures against injuries to the insured person while driving or riding in the car.

 You are not required to have comprehensive or collision insurance, but it is highly recommended.
 If you are in an accident, even if you are not at fault, the other driver can sue you for damages even if you have insurance.
 It is important to always have proof of your insurance with you when driving.

 First Aid Kit

 It is required by law to have a first aid kit in your car when driving, even rentals.

-In addition, all vehicles must have their rear lights on at all times.
+In addition, all vehicles must always have their rear lights on.
 This is true even during the daytime.

 International Driving Permit

-If you don’t have a German driver’s license and you plan on driving in Germany, you’ll need to obtain an International Driving Permit or IDP for about $15, or possess one of the accepted international licenses.
-A valid US driver’s license is normally good enough.
+If you don’t have a German driver’s license and plan on driving in Germany, you’ll need to obtain an International Driving Permit or IDP for about $15 or possess one of the accepted international licenses.
+A valid US driver’s license usually is good enough.